 -

-Tap on the QR code in the photo.
+Tap the QR code area within the image.

 -